SF1308/ExpenseTracker/README.md

 # ExpenseTracker

 ## Overview
 ExpenseTracker is a simple Express.js application designed to help users track their expenses efficiently.
-This application provides a user-friendly interface to manage and categorize expenses.

 ## Features
 - User authentication